 Linda: “With my HR perspective, however, I would like to emphasize to do what we can - and where we can - to further develop the customer's existing mainframe team and introduce them to modern working methods and tools."

-Dejan: “Of course!
+Armin: “Of course!
 And because they are people who mainly speak German, we also need to invest in our mainframe team."

 Linda: “Let me guess, the job title is Mainframe Architect (f/m/d).”